What Makes A Great Dog Person?

 4. Keep up with regular dog training.

 Teach your dog a new trick and take regular play breaks.
+Practical skills such as how to walk nicely on a leash, wait at the door or hold a solid stay all pay big dividends.
 Try an obedience refresher course; thanks to the pandemic, there are more online classes available than ever before.
 (Even if your dog makes Lassie look erratic, there’s always room for fine-tuning.)